What is the landscape?

 With this term we define the environment outside the city which can be cultivated and characterized by scattered buildings such as farmhouses, farmhouses, farmhouses, bagli and other buildings typical of the Italian countryside.
 This

 The Urban Landscape

-This is the landscape that characterizes the city, here the man's work predominates totally and the only visible traces of nature are the gardens, the tree-lined avenues, the sea, the rivers and the lakes.
+This is the landscape that characterizes the city, here the work of man totally predominates and the only visible traces of nature are the gardens, tree-lined avenues, the sea, rivers and lakes.

 Study the landscape

-The landscape as we see it is the result of continuous changes due to natural, social and economic factors that can be linked to events that are also distant in time.
-Examining the landscape it is often possible to rediscover what man has done in the past; from the observation and study of the landscape we can learn to read the history of man and his origins.
+The landscape as we see it is the result of continuous changes due to natural, social and economic factors that can be linked to events even distant in time.
+By examining the landscape it is often possible to rediscover what man has done in the past; from the observation and study of the landscape we can learn to read the history of man and his origins.
 Through the landscape we rediscover testimonies of everyday life that took place in the villages and in the fields where our ancestors lived and worked.

 Historical dwellings and landscape protection

-The territory that surrounds us is rich in visible testimonies of the past world, these testimonies must be protected defending them from the destructive actions of man.
-Historic homes are very often surrounded by parks, estates, gardens, woods, fields; the owners of these ancient houses commit themselves every day so that this natural heritage remains protected.
-The Italian historical dwellings, often the homes of large agricultural properties, represent real territorial garrisons.
-The owners of these ancient houses are guardians of a fundamental heritage for the preservation of the country's landscape and cultural identity.
+The territory that surrounds us is rich in visible testimonies of the past world, these testimonies must be protected by defending them from the destructive actions of man.
+Historic houses are very often surrounded by parks, estates, gardens, woods, fields; the owners of these ancient houses work every day to ensure that this natural heritage remains protected.
+The Italian Historic Houses, often the headquarters of large agricultural properties, represent real garrisons of the territory.
+The owners of these ancient houses are custodians of a fundamental heritage for the preservation of the landscape and the cultural identity of the country.

 The historic houses have a very high landscape value and therefore represent a fundamental element for the defense of the Italian landscape.

-Through the protection of the landscape very important documents of our past and our traditions are preserved.
-The Italian landscape is the expression of an ancient past and it is our duty to maintain its integrity.
+Through the protection of the landscape important documents of our past and our traditions are preserved.
+The Italian landscape is the expression of a very ancient past and it is our duty to maintain its integrity.